naihloan/NewEbook/README.md

 # NewEbook

 Fetch web material and create an ebook from scraped texts.
-From html collected texts you can create sections for a brand new ebook to read in your digital device.
-Follow these steps to create your own customized book chapters.
+From HTML collected texts you can create sections for a brand new ebook to read on your digital device.
+Follow these steps to create your customized book chapters.

 ## Install pandoc, calibre, and wget (or use cURL)